-Commercial Theme Vendors
+Commercial WP Theme Agencies

 (click on above images to view all SoloStream themes)

-If this all sounds too technical, don’t worry about it.
+If this all sounds way too technical, don’t worry about it.
 StudioPress themes are very easy to work with, just like all other WordPress themes.
-The great thing about choosing StudioPress themes is that one low price allows you to receive unlimited support and updates, and you can install your themes on unlimited domains.
+The great thing about choosing StudioPress themes is that one low price entitles you to receive unlimited support and updates, and you can install your themes on unlimited domains.